Gregorio Urbano Gilbert

-Gregorio Urbano Gilbert Suero (Puerto Plata, 25 May 1898 – Santo Domingo, 29 November 1970) was a Dominican Republic linotypist and guerrilla fighter.
+Gregorio Urbano Gilbert Suero (May 25, 1898 – November 29, 1970) was a Dominican Republic linotypist and guerrilla fighter.
+Between the 1910s and 1960s, he was known to have taken part in the rebellions against American forces in the Dominican Republic and in Nicaragua.

-Gilbert’s parents were Narcisa Suero and the Bahamian immigrant Benjamin Gilbert.
+Birth and early life

+Gilbert’s parents were Narcisa Suero, a Dominican woman, and Benjamin Gilbert, a Bahamian immigrant.
+Through his maternal side, he is related to Juan Suero (nicknamed the "Black Cid"), a prominent fighter who fought in the Independence and Restoration wars during the mid-1800s.
 He became orphan at a young age and his eldest siblings raised him.
 In 1916, Gilbert settled in San Pedro de Macorís where he worked as a linotypist, and as a salesclerk in a grocery store.

+Fight against the United States

-On 10 January 1917, U. S. marines were invading the port city, and Gilbert decided to fight against them, he charged a revolver and shot against the marines, killing officer C. H. Burton in the firefight.
+On January 10, 1917, U. S. marines were invading the port city, and Gilbert decided to fight against them, he charged a revolver and shot against the marines, killing officer C. H. Burton in the firefight.
 He joined the guerrilla against the United States occupation; he was captured and sentenced to death.
-His sentence was commuted to life imprisonment, but he was released on 22 October 1922; Gilbert went to the exile in Cuba, Curaçao, and Nicaragua.
+His sentence was commuted to life imprisonment, but he was released on October 22, 1922; Gilbert went to the exile in Cuba, Curaçao, and Nicaragua.
 In Nicaragua, he joined Sandino’s rebellion against the United States occupation of that country.

-In 1929 he returned to the Dominican Republic.
+In 1929, he returned to the Dominican Republic.

+Final years and death

 Gilbert was also part of the 1965 April Revolution and fight against the second United States occupation of the Dominican Republic (1965–66).
-In 1970 Gilbert wrote his memoir and died shortly afterwards.
+In 1970, Gilbert wrote his memoir and died shortly afterwards.

+Legacy

 A metro station in Santo Domingo is named in honor of Gilbert.